5 Items I Carry in My Purse in Nicaragua

 #2 TOILET PAPER

-It’s not uncommon for public restrooms in Nicaragua to be without toilet paper, especially in places like little beach bars and restaurants.
+It’s not uncommon for public restrooms in Nicaragua to be without toilet paper, especially in places like little beach bars and gas stations.
 I always make sure I have some toilet paper or tissue in my bag just in case.

 Extra Tip: On occasion you may also find yourself in a washroom that doesn’t have soap or towels to dry your hands.
 It definitely doesn’t hurt to carry some hand sanitizer or baby wipes in your bag.